HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: Experiments

 \paragraph{Baselines.} To demonstrate the effectiveness of our proposed method in designing heuristics, we introduce several approaches for solving these complex optimization tasks.
 (1) handcrafted heuristics, e.g., LKH3\citep{LinKernighan1973} for TSP, First Fit and Best Fit~\citep{romera2024} for Online BPP, NEH~\citep{nawaz1983heuristic} and NEHFF~\citep{FernandezViagas2014} for FSSP.
 (2) Neural Combinatorial Optimization (NCO) methods, e.g., POMO~\citep{kwon2020pomo} and LEHD~\citep{luo2023neural} for TSP, PFSPNet\_NEH~\citep{pan2022deep} for FSSP.
 (3) LLM-based AHD methods, e.g., Funsearch~\citep{romera2024}, EoH~\citep{liu_icml2024}, ReEvo~\citep{ye2024}, HSEvo~\citep{Dat2025HSEvo} and MCTS-AHD~\citep{zheng2025}.
 Most of our test datasets follow EoH.
-Notably, Funsearch, ReEvo, and HSEvo require a seed function to initialize their populations, while EOH, MCTS-AHD, and our method can run without it.
+Notably, Funsearch, ReEvo, and HSEvo require a seed function to initialize their populations, while EoH, MCTS-AHD, and our method can run without it.

-\paragraph{Traveling Salesman Problem.} We design heuristics for solving the TSP using both Step-by-Step Construction~\citep{asani2023convex} and Guided Local Search (GLS)~\citep{alsheddy2016guided}.
-Table \ref{tab:TSP_construct_main} compares the results of our method with other baselines.
-We evaluated the performance on 100 instances at each of five sizes.
-To demonstrate performance on out-of-distribution instances, we also conducted experiments on the TSPLib dataset~\citep{reinelt1991tsplib}, and the results can be found in the Appendix C.1.
-We further evaluated our method on 100 instances of TSP50, TSP100, and TSP200 in GLS.
-The results are shown in Table \ref{tab:TSP_GLS}.
-The heuristic designed by our method achieves a significant performance improvement compared to the LLM-based AHD approach.
-It can even outperform or achieve comparable performance to some outstanding NCO methods~\citep{vinyals2015pointer} on small-scale instances.
+\paragraph{Traveling Salesman Problem.} Step-by-Step Construction~\citep{asani2023convex} and Guided Local Search (GLS)~\citep{alsheddy2016guided} are two different strategies for solving TSP.
+The detailed procedure of the two strategies can be found in the Appendix \ref{appendix:tsp_detail}.
+We design key heuristics for these two strategies.
+Table \ref{tab:tsp_construct} compares the results of our method with other baselines in step-by-step construction.
+We evaluated the performance on 100 instances at each of three sizes.
+To demonstrate performance on out-of-distribution instances, we also conducted experiments on the TSPLib dataset~\citep{reinelt1991tsplib}, and the results can be found in the Appendix \ref{appendix:tsp_results}.
+We further evaluated our method on 100 instances of TSP100, TSP200, and TSP500 in GLS.
+The results are shown in Table \ref{tab:tsp_gls}.
+The heuristic designed by our method achieves a significant performance improvement compared to LLM-based AHD methods.